-With all the ways we communicate (Email!
-Slack!
-Zoom!) in our hybrid work world, it can feel hard to turn conversations and ideas into action, and feedback is a huge part of that.
-We’ve pulled together this handy guide to help you get better and giving and receiving feedback.
+With all the ways we communicate in our hybrid work world, it can feel hard to turn conversations and ideas into action, and feedback is a huge part of that.
+We’ve pulled together this handy guide to help you get better at giving and receiving it.

 They say feedback is a gift.
 And just like any gift, feedback needs to be tailored to the occasion and the relationship if it’s to be met with open arms.
 How collaborative is the team culture?
 How urgent is feedback for the project?
 What time zone is your teammate in?
 Without a thoughtful approach to giving and receiving—even with the best intentions—your feedback can end up chucked in the trash, straining working relationships, and spiraling projects into an endless back-and-forth.
 Fortunately, we’ve assembled Figma’s feedback gift guide to help you give feedback that makes your team’s best-of list.

 Knowing when to give great feedback is as important as what to give

 For every gift there is a season, and good feedback is as much about when as what.
 Companies, design teams A deep dive into our product design team's day-to-day: meeting cadences, rituals, and culture-building exercises that help everyone stay connected and efficient.